 Draft White Paper: Oil and Natural Gas Produced Water Governance in the State of New Mexico

 As described in the MOU, EPA and New Mexico have developed a draft white paper on the governance of produced water in New Mexico.
-This draft white paper, Oil and Natural Gas Produced Water Governance in the State of New Mexico, will be available for review and public input through the close of business, Monday, December 10, 2018.
-Stakeholders and interested members of the public may provide input to the EPA and the State of New Mexico by emailing firstname.lastname@example.org.
+This draft white paper, Oil and Natural Gas Produced Water Governance in the State of New Mexico, was available for review and public input for 30 days, through the close of business, Monday, December 10, 2018.
+Stakeholders and interested members of the public provided input to the EPA and the State of New Mexico by emailing firstname.lastname@example.org.

 Questions and Answers about the Draft White Paper

 What will the EPA and the State of New Mexico do with the public input received?